marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/stack-layout-and-calling-conventions.rst

   The default value for this macro is ``STACK_POINTER_OFFSET`` plus the length of the outgoing arguments.
 The default is correct for most machines.
-See function.c for details.
+See :samp:`function.c` for details.

 .. c:macro:: INITIAL_FRAME_ADDRESS_RTX